 So much for imagination!

-That’s how the kittens are doing as of this weekend.
 If all continues to go well, they’ll be getting their first shots as soon as all of them are old enough, and then I’ll start the process of finding adoptive homes.